robertfmurdock/robertfmurdock.github.io/_drafts/MeaningfulWork.md

 ### Building Next-Gen Teamwork Processes

 The "Next-Gen Teamwork Processes" dimension illustrates the development of development processes.
-That is to say, working with a team to build a development process that is not merely great, but testing the boundaries of how improved a process can be.
+This means working with a team to build a development process that is pushing the boundaries of excellence.

 Components of this include:

   - A more Continuous Integration (CI++, improving speed of integrating tech)
   - Continuous Design Integration aka, building processes for faster and safer design integration
-  - Better, easier, testing.
-Unifying tooling in polyglot systems, etc.
+  - Better, easier, testing - making the process easy to understand and maintain
   - Processes that take advantage of large scale or cloud functionality.
   - A team that is sufficiently briefed on advantages, disadvantages, and challenges associated with well known development processes.